machbase/machbase/content/en/dbms/feature-table/tag/manipulate/delete.md

 ### Delete specific tag ID data

-When a specific tag ID is specified, all data associated with that tag is deleted.
+When a specific tag is specified, all data associated with that tag is deleted.

 ```sql
 DELETE FROM TAG WHERE NAME = 'TAG-ID';